Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMTextInput.md

 ```

 ### -IsMultiline
-When set to $true, creates a text area that allows for multiple lines of text.
+When set to `$true`, creates a text area that allows for multiple lines of text.
-When set to $false (default), creates a single-line text input field.
+When set to `$false` (default), creates a single-line text input field.

 ```yaml
 Type: Boolean